We’ve updated and verified all of the prices and policies as of 2019.

 A lot of Canada travel insurance reviews don’t mention this, but it’s important: If you’re gone for more than six months, ensure you get a written extension from your provincial health care plan (this applies only to Canadians).

-Checklist for a travel insurance quote:
+Checklist for travel insurance:

 - What is the amount of liability you cover?